atharvaghayal/Notes-Web-Application/README.md

 # Notes Web Application

-This is a simple Notes web application created using **HTML** and **CSS**.
+This is very Basic and simple Notes web application created using **HTML** and **CSS**.
 The application allows users to manage notes effectively and supports saving files in various formats.

 ## Features